tmd-lab/tmdsimpy/README.md

 Errors in the comparison are attributed to:
 1. Interpolation from different continuation points.
 2. Different mesh if using the default mesh.
-3. Slight difference in the initialization of slides (residual tractions).
+3. Slight difference in the initialization of frictional sliders (e.g., residual tractions as described [here](https://doi.org/10.1016/j.ymssp.2023.110651)).
 4. Numerical solver tolerances.

 The default model uses 122 zero-thickness elements (ZTEs).
 An alternative model using 232 ZTEs can be run by downloading the alternative matrices from [here](https://rice.box.com/s/y6q1fpm177mjp3ezkohrz295hhqpu3yn) to the `examples/structures/data` folder and running the lines: